DavidEichmann/nfrp/README.md

 ## Motivation

 Network programming is hard!
 Even when building upon reliable protocols like TCP, network latency is always an issue.
 As a result, the timing and ordering of events observed in a network will differ from node to node.
-Ideally we wan to be able to reason in terms of some globally correct state, but this is hard to do when timing/ordering is inconsisten.
+Ideally we want to be able to reason in terms of some globally correct state, but this is hard to do when timing/ordering is inconsistent.
 One solution is to use a Client-Server model where the server defines the global correct state and the clients are simply informed of updates.
-This is simple, but also means that all network packages must pass throught that server, potentially doubling latancy.
+This is simple, but also means that all network packages must pass through that server, potentially doubling latency.
 A more distributed model could send messages directly between nodes, avoiding the extra latency, but it seems much harder to reason about a global correct state.
 NFRP aims at the distributed model while letting you easily reason about a global correct state.

 # Example